pharmpy/pharmpy/docs/modeling.rst

    :hide-output:

    from pharmpy.modeling import add_covariate_effect
-   add_covariate_effect(model, 'CL', 'WGT', 'pow')
+   add_covariate_effect(model, 'CL', 'WGT', 'pow', '*')

 Here, *CL* indicates the name of the parameter onto which you want to apply the effect, *WGT* is the covariate, and *pow* (power function) is the effect you want to apply.
 See :py:class:`pharmpy.modeling.add_covariate_effect` for effects with available templates.
+The effect may be either added or multiplied to the parameter, denoted by '*' or '+' (multiplied is default).

 .. jupyter-execute::